Balance-sheet analytics with full traceability

 Selected ALM Studio after evaluating multiple alternatives for broad instrument coverage, workflow flexibility, and direct access from Excel and Python.

-Analytical engine for treasury, ALM, and risk reporting
+Analytical engine for risk management, capital planning, and reporting

 A European bank is implementing ALM Studio across treasury, ALM, and risk reporting, with the platform already in use for day-to-day risk management.